 Other caveats you should be aware of with cryptocurrency and taxes are:

 - Be Mindful of Holding Periods – While we all know cryptocurrencies can move pretty fast, the tax consequences between holding for 365 days and 364 days is significant.
 The IRS considers the day after you acquire an asset or property (in this case coins or tokens) to be the first day.
-That calendar date in the following year marks the difference between short-term and long-term according to the agency.
+That calendar date in the following year marks the difference between short-term and long-term capital gains according to the agency.
 Be aware of your dates as you document your holdings and prepare your taxes.

 - Don’t Forget Your Losses – Just like any other property or investment, cryptocurrencies go up and down in value.
 The IRS acknowledges that.
 Losses taken on cryptocurrencies can be written off, although the limit on this is $3,000.